 Where To Stay In Boston

 While visiting Boston, I stayed at the stylish Revere Hotel in Boston’s Bay Village.
-This modern luxury hotel is a short walk from Boston’s theatre district, Boston Common, Boston Public Garden, and Jacob Wirth for delicious German cuisine and beer.
+This modern boutique hotel is a short walk from Boston’s theatre district, Boston Common, Boston Public Garden, and Jacob Wirth for delicious German cuisine and beer.
 You can see how other travelers rated the Revere Hotel Boston Common, check room rates for your travel dates, and even book your room on TripAdvisor.

 On my last night in Boston, I wanted to experience the city like a local, so I booked a Back Bay apartment through Airbnb.
 From my rowhouse apartment I walked to Trident Booksellers & Cafe for an afternoon latte and book browsing and then met up for drinks with a friend from high school at Back Bay Social Club.
 If you want to experience Boston like a local too, you can get $40 off your first Airbnb booking with my invitation link.

 Tell me, what are your favorite things to in Boston?